 A strategic planning consultant is a change agent

-Market research and detailed analysis
+Conducting market research and analysis

-Implementation of the action plan
+Supporting the implementation of the action plan

 The Bottom Line

 Clearly, hiring a strategic consultant to support your firm’s strategic planning effort has tangible advantages.

 As an outsider “looking in”, they challenge the status quo, question assumptions, point out blind spots, and shake up groupthink.